devigrenadine/hotelboooking/README.md

     Testing
-    - Via postman (Please take a look on postman.txt where CRUD scenarios are provided)
+    - Via postman (Please take a look on postmanTestData.md where CRUD scenarios are provided)
     - Via basic controller  Unit tests